TAVP: Task-Adaptive Visual Prompt for Cross-domain Few-shot Segmentation: Experiments

 Considering the huge amount of parameter calculation required for the basic model, we only train some fine-tunable parameters.
 SAM needs to train a model with a large number of parameters from scratch, while our framework only needs to fine-tune some layers and parameters instead of starting from scratch.
-In addition, linear computation is added to our framework to reduce the number of parameters, which results in our model being more parametric lightweight compared with SAM.
+In addition, linear computation is incorporated into our framework to reduce the number of parameters, thus requiring significantly fewer parameters.

-The detailed efficiency comparison results are shown in the Table \ref{tb2}.
+The detailed comparison results of efficiency are shown in the Table \ref{tb2}.
 Table~\ref{tab:table1} shows the detailed parameter comparison.
 Notice that the bottom three lines are the parameters of the original SAM based on ViT.
 The other lines are our whole framework's parameters based on different backbones, all smaller than SAM.
-These results prove again that our method improves the efficiency of SAM and is more light-weighted.
+These results prove again that our method improves the efficiency of SAM and is more light.